How I Overcame My Fear of Trail Running After Encountering a Cougar (Part 1)

 • A large bird was startled in brush next to me, causing me to instinctively yell at it, my face became hot and tingled, my hands tingled, and my heart raced.

-• I came across a few hundred black birds flying wildly from tree to tree and dive bombing towards the ground.
-It seemed odd, like something was off.
-You know how birds will stick together to protect a nest from a predator, this was what I was thinking.
-Of course, I was immediately looking for a predator.
-Stopping dead in my tracks, my arms and hands were shaking as I began examining the terrain for what was causing the birds behavior.
+• Stopping dead in my tracks, my arms and hands were shaking as I began examining the terrain for what was causing the birds behavior.
 No idea, I couldn’t find anything.
 I thought to myself, I’m about two miles away from the Jeep, I need to either get past these birds, or turn around and go all the way back to Eckert Bridge and call a ride.
-It was also getting dark, so it could possibly take longer if I turned back.
-I chose to continue towards the birds and the Jeep.
-I sang and talked to myself out loud, knowing that animals could hear me coming and can be scared off by the human voice.
-The last two miles seemed very long.

 • A pile of Hawk feathers, meaning one might have been attacked by a predator, causing anxious thoughts.

-• Strong odor of scat, causing anxious thoughts
+• Strong odor of scat, causing anxious thoughts.

 • Anxious thoughts catastrophized and made the situation seem worse.

-• Avoiding trail running every once and a while due to anxiety or fear
+• Avoiding trail running every once and a while due to anxiety or fear.

-I hope that sharing this story with you helped in some way.
 Please, if you’ve ever gone through something traumatic and are still affected by it in some way, consider talking with a licensed professional counselor, preferably, one that is a good fit and specializes in trauma.
-It is helpful to gain an understanding on what the different types of trauma and stressors are and how you can foster healing.
-Everyone reacts a little differently to traumatic and stress-related events, so if you’re reading this and have gone through something yourself, you may or may not relate.

 Article on how to find the right mental health counselor.